Dublin Murders: Broadcast

 The series consists of eight episodes, and was also acquired by Starz for airing in the US and Canada, while StarzPlay holds broadcasting rights for Germany, France, Italy, Spain and Brazil.
 Dublin Murders debuted on BBC One on 14 October 2019, on RTÉ One on 16 October 2019, and on Starz on 10 November 2019.
+The series ended in the UK with episode 8, broadcast on 5 November 2019, watched by 4.58 million UK viewers.